dperson/samba/README.md

                     required arg: "<workgroup>"
                     <workgroup> for samba
         -W          Allow access wide symbolic links
+        -I          Add an include option at the end of the smb.conf required arg: "<include file path>"
+                    <include file path> in the container, e.g. a bind mount

     The 'command' (if provided and valid) will be run instead of samba